Class Schedules and Catalog Background Image

 • Complete a minimum of 12 units in residence at MiraCosta College.

-• Upon completion of this program, the student will be able to develop communication, critical thinking, and intellectual skills that effectively prepare him/her for lifelong learning and for advanced study in a wide range of majors at the university level.
+Upon completion of this program, the student will be able to develop communication, critical thinking, and intellectual skills that effectively prepare them for lifelong learning and advanced study in a wide range of majors at the university level.

 Select a minimum of 18 units from the following: